jamesqquick/auth0-react-workshop/README.md

 -   JSON Web Tokens
 -   securely calling APIs
 -   (bonus) multi-factor authentication
--   (bonus) how to deploy/host your application with AWS Amplify
+-   (bonus) how to deploy/host your application

 During the majority of the hands-on portion, you'll follow **[this article](https://auth0.com/blog/complete-guide-to-react-user-authentication/)** for the detailed walkthrough.
 In that article, the frontend and backend projects are in two different repositories. **However, this repository already includes both projects, a React frontend and a Node/Express backend**.